Quantum Magnetism in Minerals: Kagome systems

 Powder neutron-scattering measurements that followed shortly afterwards~\cite{NilsenCoomer11} indicated the presence of short-range magnetic order emerging in zero magnetic field below 5~K at two characteristic wave vectors, $Q_1=0.65$\,\AA$^{-1}$ and $Q_2=1.15$\,\AA$^{-1}$, two steep spin-wave branches dispersing from these wave vectors, and a flat mode at an energy of 5.0~meV.
 However, the experimental $Q_1$ and $Q_2$ values could not be reconciled with any of the magnetic structures expected for the theoretically predicted $J_1$-$J_2$-$J_{\rm ic}$ model \cite{SchnyderStarykh08, JansonRichter10}.

 The situation cleared somewhat when thermodynamic measurements on volborthite single crystals became available.
-The specific-heat data of Yoshida \textit{et al.} \cite{YoshidaYamaura12} revealed a first-order

-orbitally driven structural phase transition at $T_{\rm s}\approx300$~K and two successive low-temperature magnetic phase transitions at 1.19~K and 0.81~K instead of a broad kink seen previously in a powder sample~\cite{YamashitaMoriura10}.
+The specific-heat data of Yoshida \textit{et al.} \cite{YoshidaYamaura12} revealed a first-order orbitally driven structural phase transition at $T_{\rm s}\approx300$~K and two successive low-temperature magnetic phase transitions at 1.19~K and 0.81~K instead of a broad kink seen previously in a powder sample~\cite{YamashitaMoriura10}.
 The phase transition at $T_{\rm s}$ has been associated with an orbital switching \cite{YoshidaYamaura12, SugawaraSugimoto18}, as~the unpaired electron on the Cu(1) site ``switches'' from the $d_{z^2-r^2}$ orbital in the high-temperature phase to the $d_{x^2-y^2}$ orbital in the low-temperature phase.
 Therefore, at low temperatures, the spin-carrying orbital on both Cu$^{2+}$ sites is $d_{x^2-y^2}$, as in herbertsmithite, but the orientations of the orbitals with respect to each other are different between the two compounds.
 The consequence of this new orbital configuration for the magnetic model is the broken equivalency between the two $J_{\rm ic}$ bonds, as illustrated in Fig.~\ref{Fig:Volborthite}.
 In addition, superlattice reflections were observed below $T_{\rm s}$ by x-ray diffraction, indicating a doubling of the unit cell along the $c$ axis \cite{YoshidaYamaura12}.
 Furthermore, a second high-temperature polymorph with a flipped $d$-orbital orientation on the Cu(1) site and a different $C2/m$ lattice symmetry has been reported \cite{IshikawaYamaura12, SugawaraSugimoto18}.
-The space group of the low-temperature phase was determined to be $I2/a$, implying that the magnetic model of volborthite had to be \mbox{modified}.
+The space group of the low-temperature phase was determined to be $I2/a$, implying that the magnetic model of volborthite had to be modified.